-The primary benefit of implementation is improving water quality in Virginia by reducing the fecal contamination in the Three Creek, Darden Mill Run, and Mill Swamp watersheds.
+The primary benefit of implementation is improving water quality in Virginia by reducing the fecal contamination in the RR watersheds.
 Many of the control measures intended to reduce bacteria also increase infiltration, which will decrease peak flows downstream.

 During implementation planning, it is important to recognize that healthy waters improve economic opportunities for Virginians and a healthy economic base provides the resources and funding necessary to pursue restoration and enhancement activities.
+In Nelson County, there is a renewed and focused interest in enhancing and marketing outdoor recreational opportunities.
 The agricultural and residential practices recommended in this document will provide economic benefits to the community, as well as the expected environmental benefits.